Ukraine accuses Russia of leaving bombs in washing machines

-the government of Ukraine accuses Russian soldiers of having left lethal bombs and traps everywhere in the newly liberated cities around Kiev.
+Ukraine’s government accuses Russian soldiers of leaving lethal bombs and booby-traps everywhere in the newly liberated cities around Kiev.

 Since Russian troops left the Ukrainian capital region to focus on conquering the Donbass, local authorities have warned residents not to return to their homes, at least until bomb squads have completed sweeping operations.